St Ives Town Council, serving Lelant, Carbis Bay, Halsetown and St Ives

 - Neighbourhood Plan Steering Group - responsible for determining the direction and operation of the Neighbourhood Plan process

 - Health and Safety Advisory Committee - Health and Safety policies, implementation and review.

 - The Council meets on a six weekly basis to deal with statutory business and to ratify the recommendations of the committees.

-There are a number Civic and Mayoral functions each year, as well as community events and projects that the Council organises.
+There are a number of Civic and Mayoral functions each year, as well as community events and projects that the Council organises.